leecstevens/music-organization/README.md

 Since there is not much to change yet, I'll leave this blank for now.

 # How to use

-The v1 of the script has the following files you will need:
+These are the files in total included in the repo:

 ### Code files:
 - duplicate_files.py
     This is the script which removes duplicate files, finds system files, and looks for numbered tracks.

 - file_tags.py
     This is the script which analyzes your files and then determines how to tag them.

+- lyrics.py
+    This is intended to scrape a web service looking for lyrics for your tracks on a "best guess" basis.

 - shared.py
     This is where I put common code so I wouldn't write anything twice.

 ### Configuration Files